nprapps/interactive-template/readme.rst

 This will load our ad block, sized for a "banner" slot (other common slots are "square" and "tall").
 We include a number of partials as useful building blocks.

-If you need to pull in article text, you can do so easily by placing a Markdown file with a ``.md`` extension in the project folder.
-These files will be treated as an `EJS-like template <http://lodash.com/docs/#template>`_ the same as HTML, so you can mix in data and generate code inline.
-However, rather than embedding HTML templates into your content, we strongly recommend using `ArchieML <http://archieml.org>`_ to load text and data chunks into your regular HTML templates.
+If you need to pull in article text, we strongly recommend using `ArchieML <http://archieml.org>`_ to load text and data chunks into your regular HTML templates.
 Any file with a ``.txt`` extension in the ``data`` folder will be exposed as ``archieml.{filename}``.
-You can still use Markdown syntax in ArchieML files by using the ``t.renderMarkdown()`` function in your templates to process content::
+You can use Markdown syntax in ArchieML files by using the ``t.renderMarkdown()`` function in your templates to process content::